 Another option is to consider signing up for the training course, and including that bit of information in your documents.

 The key is to always showcase what you have in a way which proves to the hiring manager that you can get the job done, and do it well.
 If you need help figuring out how to do this, you may want to contact one of the many professional resume writing services on the market.
-These companies employ professional resume writers and editors who specialize in helping candidates develop compelling resumes and CVs that stand out in a field of qualified applicants.
+These companies employ professional resume writers and editors who specialize in helping candidates develop compelling resumes that stand out in a field of qualified applicants.